Registration for Summer Camp is open!

 This program will introduce participants to the core values of being a member of the Camp Warwa staff team, as well as the foundational leadership principles we employ.
 They will get to be mentored by a experienced counsellor, as well as shadow and support a group of campers.
 They will get to help lead camp activities such as wide games and campfires, as well as see the behind the scenes operations of camp.
 Leadership Week campers will get time around the campfire hearing stories from staff and alumni, as well as participate in rites of passage such as the Blind Fold Drum Stalk.

-At the end of the program, Leadership Week campers will get to choose a Camp Name, and be invited to apply to be a Junior Counselor for next summer.
+At the end of the program, Way-Finder campers will get to choose a Camp Name, and be invited to apply to be a Junior Counselor for next summer.

-Participants will stay the week in camping tents and get experience living and working as a team.
+Participants will stay the week in a lodge and get experience living and working as a team.
 A lot of this week is spent getting to know their peers and build connections with the camp leadership community.

-There is no charge for the Summer Leadership Week program, although campers must currently be in grade 9 and have previously attending Camp Warwa as a camper.
+There is no charge for the Way-Finders program, although campers must currently be in grade 9 and have previously attending Camp Warwa as a camper.
 Ideally, all participants in this program will come out for their last week of being an Adventurer in Sessions 1-7, then attend this program as well in Session 8.